-These stations were set up in 2014, following studies by OEH and the NSW Environment Protection Authority (EPA) and advice from NSW Health’s Air Pollution Expert Advisory Committee.
+These stations were set up in 2014, following studies by the then OEH (now DPE) and the NSW Environment Protection Authority (EPA) and advice from NSW Health’s Air Pollution Expert Advisory Committee.

 The station locations were nominated by the Newcastle Community Consultative Committee on the Environment.

-To comply with statutory requirements, data from these fully industry-funded stations is not included in the reports that OEH publishes.
+To comply with statutory requirements, data from these fully industry-funded stations is not included in the reports that DPE publishes.

-- Newcastle Local Air Quality Monitoring Network map - displays current air quality conditions across the network
+- Lower Hunter and Newcastle Local Air Quality Monitoring Network map - displays current air quality conditions across the network

 - Search historical data.

-Using data from the stations at Newcastle, Beresfield, Wallsend and Wyong, we provide hourly values of pollutant concentrations and an Air Quality Index (AQI).
+Using data from the stations at Newcastle, Beresfield, Wallsend and Wyong, we provide hourly values of pollutant concentrations.
 Carrington, Mayfield and Stockton stations are fully industry-funded and the measurements are available from the datafeed map.

-You can find more air-quality information for the Newcastle and Central Coast region in OEH’s annual air-quality monitoring reports.
+You can find more air-quality information for the Newcastle and Central Coast region in the department's annual air-quality monitoring reports.